neuaiskunkworks/Projects/README.md

 <center>
   <img src="Images/Rikskunk2_Trans.png" width="100" align="middle"/>
 </center>
-Above are the projects that the Skunkworks are working.
+Above are the projects that the AI Skunkworks worked in 2019.
 The documents are the specification for each of the project - with their descriptions, scope, and what kind of tasks will be available to work for it.
 Kindly go through the mentioned for the scope of the project - long term, short term and what kind of tasks will be provided, and the details of pre-requirements to join the project.

 Below are the list.
 Choose them wisely: